Spotifyd/spotifyd/docs/src/installation/README.md

 > __Note:__ The package names for Linux are the ones used on Debian based distributions (like Ubuntu).
 You will need to adapt the packages for your distribution respectively.

+You can find more details about building on Linux [here](Build-on-Linux.md).

 To compile the binary, run

 ```bash